 All new international students must purchase a meal plan when they live on campus.
 For more information about food service, please visit the Dining Services webpage.

 The Nelson Physical Activity Center was opened in 1986 and named after the sixth President of Chadron State College and his wife, Dr. Edwin and Avis Nelson.
 The building contains 72,500 square feet of floor space and serves many functions including, health and physical education instruction, health and fitness recreation, athletics and entertainment.
 The NPAC includes a large court, indoor track, cardiovascular room, weight room, arena, and locker/shower rooms.
-CSC also has an indoor swimming pool located in Armstrong Hall.

 All the facilities are free of charge for CSC students with a valid CSC ID card.